drichardson/dougrichardson.us/site/_posts/2016-02-03-microwave-oven-wifi-interference.markdown

 layout: post
 title: "Measuring Microwave Oven Wi-Fi Interference"
 ---
-I have noticed that when my microwave oven is turned on my Wi-Fi performance sometimes suffers.
+When my microwave oven is turned on my Wi-Fi performance sometimes suffers.

 - Is the microwave oven interfering with my Wi-Fi network?
 - Is the microwave oven safe?